HarshRana2004/MULTI-CLOUD-ARCHITECTURE/README.md

 Start with the [Quick Start](#-quick-start-5-minutes) guide above, then dive into the detailed [deployment documentation](docs/deployment.md) for a complete setup!

 **Questions?** Check out our [API documentation](docs/api-docs.md) or run the interactive demo to see everything in action.

-**🎯 This project successfully demonstrates enterprise-grade multi-cloud architecture with complete interoperability between AWS and Azure platforms.**